The Space Between Slack and Zoom

 Writing a long email?
 Send a volley and thank us later.

 At Volley, we are filling the gap between Slack and Zoom.
-If this is exciting to you, you should totally get your name on the waitlist for early access.
+If this is exciting to you, download Volley and invite your team today.